 Sarah Cameron Sunde Studio Donate to this artist

-Interdisciplinary artist and director, Sarah Cameron Sunde is currently raising funds for her ongoing series of works, 36.5 / A Durational Performance with the Sea (2013 - present). www.36pt5.org
+Interdisciplinary artist and director, Sarah Cameron Sunde is currently raising funds for her seven-year, six-continent series of performance and video works, 36.5 / A Durational Performance with the Sea (2013 - present). www.36pt5.org

-We are currently fundraising for the next three works that will complete the series in Kenya (Fall 2019), New Zealand (Spring 2020), and New York City (Late Summer 2020)!
+We are currently fundraising to complete the final three works in the series: Kenya (Fall 2019), New Zealand (March 2020), and New York City (September 2020)!

 Please donate today to help make this project possible!